nicktunac/nicktunac.github.io/_posts/2023-11-04-feit-jekyll-workshop.md

 - **Git Basics:** You learned how to use Git for version control, ensuring you can manage and track changes to your site’s source code.

 ## Deployment
-- **GitHub Pages:** We walked you through deploying your blog on GitHub Pages, making your site live and accessible to the world.
+- **GitHub Pages:** We walked you through deploying your blog on GitHub Pages, making your site live and accessible to the world!

 ## Next Steps in Your Web Development Journey
 - **Experiment:** Continue to experiment with different layouts, designs, and functionalities for your blog.